pgorman/SpinMPC/README.md

 SpinMPC is a simple web-based music player, a client for [mpd](https://www.musicpd.org/).
 It's written in Go.

+You may find SpinMPC too minimal for use as your everyday desktop music player.
+That's OK.
+SpinMPC's target use case is when you're hanging out with a bunch of friends, playing tunes from your media server.
+With SpinMPC, any guest can use their own phone to check what's playing or skip to the next track without leaving the couch.

 ## Configuration ##

 With no configuration file, SpinMPC starts with reasonable defaults.